TheGreekGoddess/Data_Analysis_using_Python_APIs/README.md

 * Once you have computed the linear regression for one chart, the process will be similar for all others.
 As a bonus, try to create a function that will create these charts based on different parameters.

 * Remember that each coordinate will trigger a separate call to the Google API.
-If you're creating your own criteria to plan your vacation, try to reduce the results in your DataFrame to 10 or fewer cities.
+If you're creating criteria to plan your vacation, try to reduce the results in your DataFrame to 10 or fewer cities.

 * Lastly, remember -- this is a challenging activity.
 Push yourself!
 If you complete this task, then you can safely say that you've gained a strong mastery of the core foundations of data analytics and it will only go better from here.
 Good luck!